Ushabti consists in 12 pieces of jewellery and body ornaments.

 The Ushabti collection is the attempt to decorate (and bind) the body with symbolic images, insects, bees, beetles and rough gemstones, interposed within textile components, such as antique trimmings and fringes.
 The jewels are worn as sacred ornaments around the body, through precious chains and textiles which emphasize the gesture of wearability.
 The word Ushabti in ancient Egyptian meant "those who answer".
 The Ushabti were small statues which formed an integral and indispensable part of funeral.
-They, indeed, were originally magic items that accompanied the deceased on his journey in the afterlife, watching over him, in order to protect him.
-The jewel is understood here as an existential device.
-Therefore its ability to interact with the other, answering or asking questions, is put in the foreground.
+They were originally magic items that accompanied the deceased on his journey in the afterlife, watching over him, in order to protect him.
+Similarly to the ancient Egypt, our body still now tries to preserve itself in time, defying death.
+The jewel is understood here as an existential device where its ability to interact with the viewer, answering or asking questions, is put in the foreground.

-materials | techniques: silver, gold plated, steel, pure silk, plexiglass, goldsmithing, photo etching, digital print, laser cut, hand sewing.
+Materials | Techniques: silver gold plated, steel, pure silk, ancient trimmings, plexiglass, goldsmithing, photo etching, digital print, laser cut, hand sewing.

 Crafting Ecosystems | algaecontemporary objects